aziis98/cabret/README.md

 - `cmd/cabret/` &mdash; module that puts it all together in a CLI application

 - `operation/` &mdash; module containing all operations

+    - `operation/template/` &mdash; a small module that abstract the concept of a template, used by the layout operation.

 - `runner/` &mdash; a module that depends on `config`, `parse` and `operations` and evaluates operations.